Babes in the Wood murders (Stanley Park): Identification

 In 2018, detectives were planning on using consumer DNA databases such as Ancestry.com and 23andMe to research the identities of the victims.

 This investigation came to a close in 2022, when the children were identified via forensic genealogy as Derek (born February 27, 1940) and David D'Alton (born June 24, 1941), the sons of Eileen Bousquet, who died in 1996.

-The investigation into their homicide is ongoing.
+Police said they believe the person who killed the brothers was likely a close relative who died approximately in the late 1990s.